 Site description

 The study was carried out at four locations with a particular land use type situated in Abakaliki Ebonyi State, South Eastern Nigeria in 2020 and 2021cropping seasons.
 Abakaliki in Ebonyi State lies between Latitude 06o 25N and longitude 08031 E and altitude of 170 m.
-The Climate of Abakaliki area has two marked seasons; the dry and rainy seasons.
+The climate of Abakaliki area has two marked seasons; the dry and rainy seasons.
 The area experiences bimodal pattern of rainfall usually spread from April-July and September- October with a dry spell in August.
 The rainfall ranges from 1700 to 2000mm with mean annual rainfall of 1800mm (ODNRI, 1989 ; Anyadike 2002).
 The dry seasons begins in November and ends in April.
 The mean annual temperature ranges from 27oC to 31oC throughout the year.
 The relative humidity is high 80% during rainy season but declines to 65% in the dry season (ODNRI, 1989).
 The relief of the area is generally undulating and no location exceeds 200m above sea level (Ofomata, 1975).
 The predominant shale has favoured the erodibility of the area resulting in absence of deep cut valleys and erosion channel.
 Geologically, the soil of the area is underlain by sedimentary rocks derived from successive marine deposits.
 According to FDALR (1985), Abakaliki agricultural zone lies within Asu River and is associated with brown olive shales, fine grained sandstone and mudstone.
-The soils of the area being basically clayey loam underlain with laterite are particularly suitable for the cultivation of rice (Oryza sativa), yam (Dioscorea spp), cassava (Manihot esculenta), maize (Zea mays L) etc. The soil is shallow with unconsolidated parent material up to 1m depth belonging to the order Ultisol classified as Typic Haplustult (FDALR, 1985).The major vegetation of the area is derived savanna characterized by growth of shrubs, herbs, dispersed large trees and common tropical grasses (Anyadike, 2002).
-The following land uses are common in the area; shifting cultivation or bush fallow, continuous cultivation (rice farming, groundnut farming, maize farming etc.) grazing land, mixed cropping (yam/cassava/vegetable or yam/cassava/maize etc.), forest land, grass land, uncultivated land, refuse dumpsite, sewage dumpsite, etc.
+The soils of the area being basically clayey loam underlain with laterite are particularly suitable for the cultivation of rice (Oryza sativa), yam (Dioscorea spp.), cassava (Manihot esculenta), maize (Zea mays L.), etc. The soil is shallow with unconsolidated parent material up to 1m depth belonging to the order Ultisol classified as Typic Haplustult (FDALR, 1985).The major vegetation of the area is derived savanna characterized by shrubs, herbs, sparse large trees, and tropical grasses (Anyadike, 2002).
+The following land uses are common in the area; shifting cultivation or bush fallow, continuous cultivation (rice, groundnut, maize, etc.), grazing land, mixed cropping (yam/cassava/vegetable or yam/cassava/maize, etc.), forest land, grass land, uncultivated land, refuse dumpsite, sewage dumpsite, etc.

-The four locations and their land use history are described below as follows;
+The four locations and their land use histories:

 Managed Gmelina Plantation (MP): Artificial Gmelina arborea was established at Azugwu Abakaliki during the colonial era for preservation of forestry resources spanning for 50 years.
 Other species of trees and shrubs are also found growing in the plantation .
 The area falls within latitude 06o19142N and longitude 08o7411E and altitude of 175m (Google map, 2019; Mbah and Idike, 2011).
 Hunting and farming activities are prohibited although poaching is not completely eliminated as people still encroach in the forest for farming related activities.
 The land area for the study was measured 100 m x 100 m which is equivalent to 1ha.